badraoul/tmc-poc-continuous-delivery/README.md

-# Cintinuous Delivery with Tanzu Mission Control
+# Continuous Delivery with Tanzu Mission Control
 This code is used to set up continuous delivery for Tanzu Mission Control demos and POCs.

 ## Prerequisites and Setup